So you're making an RSA key for an HTTPS certificate. What key size do you use?

 Unlike traditional symmetric algos, asymettric algos like RSA (unfortunately) don't double in strength when you add a single bit.

-So RSA key sizes are evaluated by National Institute of Standards and Technology by converting them to equivalent symmetric cipher values (see 'Comparable Algorithm Strengths').
+So RSA key sizes are evaluated by National Institute of Standards and Technology by converting them to equivalent symmetric cipher values (see Table 2: 'Comparable security strengths').
 NIST tells us a 2048 bit RSA key is equivalent to a 112 bit symmetric cipher.

 NIST says a 2048 bit RSA key has a strength of 112 bits: i.e., there are theoretically 2112 possibilities to crack the private key.